 - Central heating problems: The heating can often be inefficient, leaky or not working properly.

 A property survey cost will depend on where you live, the size and type of your property, and which surveyor you use.

 Therefore, we recommend shopping around and getting a few quotes from a professional before committing to the added overhead.

-There are 4 types of survey to choose from.
+There are four types of surveys to choose from.
 These include: